nuvem-fiscal/nuvemfiscal-sdk-net/docs/MdfeApi.md

 <a name="consultarstatussefazmdfe"></a>
 # **ConsultarStatusSefazMdfe**
-> DfeVisaoGeralSefazStatus ConsultarStatusSefazMdfe (string cpfCnpj = null)
+> DfeVisaoGeralSefazStatus ConsultarStatusSefazMdfe (string cpfCnpj)

 Consulta do Status do Serviço na SEFAZ Autorizadora